Common Questions for Yoga with Jessica

-In the west most of the Yoga we practice emanates from Hatha Yoga, which combines movement, breathing and relaxation, but there are a number of modern styles of Yoga.
+In the West most of the Yoga we practice emanates from Hatha Yoga, which combines movement, breathing and relaxation, but there are a number of modern styles of Yoga.
 Some of these are quite gentle, others more dynamic, some very physical indeed.
-Then there are specialist classes – yoga for cancer, yoga for seniors, pre natal, post natal, yoga for bad backs, and the list goes on.
+Then there are specialist classes – Yoga for cancer, Yoga for seniors, pre natal, post natal, Yoga for bad backs, Goat Yoga (seriously) and the list goes on.

 The choice of styles and different classes means there should be something for everyone, but its worth taking time to look into class styles available before committing, and if you do hit on a class that isn’t quite right for you don’t be disheartened, there will be others to try.

 Do I need to learn lots of foreign phrases?

 No – Yoga is based around Sanskrit, an ancient eastern language from India, and there will be Sanskrit terminology in class, mainly in naming practices and postures, and in communicating some aspects of Yoga philosophy.
 However these will always be interpreted, and you don’t need speak conversational Sanskrit!

 In due course you will probably remember some of Sanskrit terms, but its by no means essential.

 We use Namaste as a greeting and mark of respect, most commonly at the end of a class, sometimes at the start or on welcoming someone in.